KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 #  6.0 CONTROL PROCEDURES

 ## Problem Reporting
 If a problem occurs in the testing phase of the game we can log these incidents.
 This is done so we can keep a record of what the incident was, what the problem caused and what was done to fix it.
-This is helpfull to keep logs of these problems incase the same problem has occures it will be easy to fix as we have a log of the previous incident.
+This is helpful to keep logs of these problems in case the same problem has occurs it will be easy to fix as we have a log of the previous incident.

 ## Change Requests
-If a change needs to happen it first has to be signed of by the Test Leader.
-The modification has to pass certain criteria to be added to the game.
-For example what the change is, how big is the change, will it affect another feature and is it a required change.
+If a change needs to happen it first has to be signed off by the Test Leader.
+The modification must pass certain criteria to be added to the game.
+For example, what the change is, how big is the change, will it affect another feature and is it a required change.
 If the change does affect existing code it will go through Automated Regression Testing to fix the issue.